 Regents Park Community College library is situated in the heart of our school on the ground floor.
 It is a light, bright and comfortable place for our students to work and read.
-There are also 23 computers which students can use outside of lesson times.

 The library has a large range of resources, mostly available for loan.
 In fact, there are over 12,000 books available!
 The non-fiction titles are kept up to date and reflect the subjects taught here.
 The library purchases the nominees for the SLAs Information Book Awards each year.
 Also found in the library are popular reference books such as the Guinness Book of Records.
 However most of the library stock is made up of fiction titles with a massive range of books to suit all ages, tastes and reading abilities.
-These vary from classics such as Wuthering Heights (Deputy Headteacher Ms Webster’s favourite) to the popular Girl Online series.
+These vary from classics such as Wuthering Heights (Ms Webster - Deputy Headteacher’s favourite) to the popular Girl Online series.
 The library also has special collections of books, this includes ‘When a Book Might Help’ shelf, where students can find books on a range of issues they may need support with.
 New books are always being purchased and students’ requests make up most of the stock.
 DVDs can also be borrowed.

 At Regents Park we have a reliable, hard-working team of Student Librarians who help to care for the library, it’s resources and visitors.
 They enjoy the challenge of learning new skills such as using the Dewey Decimal System and helping others to find books.
 Each year students have the opportunity to join the team, earn recognition and rewards and do something important for the school community that they can take pride in.